M26Pershing90mm/M26Pershing90mm/README.md

 - 📝 Technical documentation
 - 🌏 Open-source localization

-If my analysis or articles have been useful to you, you can support my work through **Ko-fi**.
+If my analysis or articles have been useful to you, you can support my work through Ko-fi.

 Even a small contribution helps me continue researching, analyzing, documenting, and sharing technical information.